 On June 29th, they dress up the statue of St. Peter as a pontiff and perform a lot of special rites/traditions.
 During this celebration, the Dome of St. Peter’s is lit up for the whole of Rome to see.

-A fair is also held outside of St. Paul’s to celebrate both saints.
+A fair is also typically held outside of St. Paul’s to celebrate both saints.
 Later on that night, there will be a fireworks show at Castel Sant'Angelo.

 Even if you’re not a very religious person, chances are that this holiday will provide some fun and family-friendly entertainment.